What is a Gastric Bypass?

-The idea behind our NJ gastric bypass is to increase satisfaction with small portions and decrease feelings of hunger, thereby resulting in a reduction in the number of calories a person is consuming.
+The idea behind our Gastric Bypass in New Jersey is to increase satisfaction with small portions and decrease feelings of hunger, thereby resulting in a reduction in the number of calories a person is consuming.
+This is accomplished by surgical alteration of the stomach and intestines.

 - First, a small pouch is made by separating it from the rest of the stomach.
 The small pouch allows a person to feel full after just several bites of food.